-When a vehicle crashes into your motorcycle on a Las Vegas street, injuries are usually inevitable.
+Injuries are usually inevitable when a vehicle crashes into your motorcycle on a Las Vegas street.
 Naturally, you want to know if and when the responsible driver’s insurance company will settle your claim.
-You want definitive answers, but unfortunately, it often takes a while before you find out what you need to know.
+You want definitive answers, but unfortunately, it often takes a while before you know what you need to know.

 These and other critical issues usually affect your motorcycle accident settlement timeline.